Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Introduction

-\looseness=-1 Experimental results validate that the proposed method is able to discover \textit{Pareto Subspaces}, and outperforms baselines on multiple benchmarks.
+Experimental results validate that the proposed method is able to discover \textit{Pareto Subspaces}, and outperforms baselines on multiple benchmarks.
 Our training scheme offers two main advantages.
 First, enforcing low loss for all tasks on a linear subspace implicitly penalizes curvature, which has been linked to generalization \citep{Chaudhari_Choromanska_Soatto_etal_2017}, benefitting all tasks' performance.
-Second, the algorithm produces a subspace of Pareto Optimal solutions, rather than a single model, enabling practitioners to handpick during inference the solution that offers the tradeoff that best suits their needs. \looseness=-1
+Second, the algorithm produces in a single training run and with minimal additional complexity a subspace of Pareto Optimal solutions, rather than a single model, enabling practitioners to handpick during inference the solution that offers the tradeoff that best suits their needs.
+The source code is available at \url{https://github.com/nik-dim/pamal}.

+Overall, our main contributions are the following: \begin{itemize}[topsep=0pt] \itemsep{-1pt} \item we offer a geometrical view on the problem of Pareto Front Learning and show that multiple functionally diverse solutions can exist in a straight path in weight space (\autoref{sec:problem formulation}), \item we propose a novel algorithm, \pmlfull, that employs weight ensembles to infuse inductive bias to the optimization trajectory regarding the monotonicity dictated by Pareto optimality (\autoref{sec:method}), \item We validate our approach on several benchmarks and show that it outperforms baselines, while producing a more reliable mapping from desired preference to objective space compared to other Pareto Front Approximation techniques (\autoref{sec:experiments}). \end{itemize} \looseness=-1